About the determinant of complete non-ambiguous trees: Definitions and statement of the result

-The numbers $T_n$ of CNATs of size $n$ appear as the series {\tt A002190} in \cite{oeis}.
-As proved in \cite{NAT}, these numbers give a combinatorial interpretation for the developpment of the Bessel function $J_0$.
+The number $T_n$ of CNATs of size $n$ appears as the series {\tt A002190} in \cite{oeis}.
+As proved in \cite{NAT}, these numbers give a combinatorial interpretation for the development of the Bessel function $J_0$.

 Let us now introduce the notion of permutation associated to a CNAT. \begin{definition} Let $T$ be a CNAT of size $n$.
 It is clear that in any column of $T$ the bottom-most dot of is a leaf, as well as the right-most dot of any row.
 Thus every row and every column must have exactly one leaf dot.
-As such, the set of leaf dots of a CNAT $T$ of size $n$ forms the graphical representation of an $n$-permutation $\pi(T)$.
-We say that $\pi(T)$ is the permutation associated with the CNAT $T$. \end{definition}
+As such, the set of leaf dots of a CNAT $T$ of size $n$ forms the graphical representation of an $n$-permutation.
+We define $\pi(T)$ as the permutation whose $j$-th entry is the row index of the bottommost dot that appears in column $j$, and call it the permutation associated to the CNAT $T$. \end{definition}

-For example, the CNAT of Figure~\ref{fig:cnat} has associated permutation $\pi(T) = 45312$.
+For example, the CNAT of Figure~\ref{fig:cnat} has associated permutation $\pi(T) = 43512$.